holland01/YAQ3R/random_notes.md

 This is totally a C approach.
 It's also a much simpler approach than what would be written in idiomatic C++, and also far more reliable (in this case).

+**3/8/16**

+#### Profiling

+Definitely need to find a means of profiling on Linux. intel-gpu-tools seems like a good bet, however it requires packages which are too ahead of what's available for my current Linux distro.
+It may be time to upgrade, if nothing else is available.

+#### Splitting (Textures)

+Use the grid structure as a means to bind staged slots approapriately.
+Textures should generally be split when hardware limitations don't allow them to used as a whole.
+Some images will be part of one grid while others will be apart of another.